Mightyfrong/gallifreyan-translation-helper/README.md

 ### Colors
 An object to set up colors, make them usable for all modules and create a meshed interface

-### Prototype Functions
+### includes Functions
-`String.prototype.Contains` and `Array.prototype.Contains` return booleans whether the string or array contains the given argument or one of the items in the passed array, can be used instead of `Array.indexOf(value) > -1` and handle multiple values as well.
+Returns a boolean whether the passed value or one of the values of the passed array can be found in the passed object.
+This works for strings as well as for arrays.

 ### Multipurpose Drawing
 The **draw-object** serves methods to reuse the plain geometric shapes in context of canvas drawing.
 The respective shape is called with the necessary coordinates, radii and line widths while beginPaths and moveTos, strokes and fills are set up once instead of repetitively for every character setup.